-Expandsion of the existing "Housing Element Implementation Group" (HEIG) to include a representative from the County's Office of Equity, a member of the Sonoma County Community Development Committee, and underserved members of the public or their representatives.
+31b Expand the existing "Housing Element Implementation Group" (HEIG) to include a representative from the County's Office of Equity, a member of the Sonoma County Community Development Committee, and underserved members of the public or their representatives.
 The HEIG members will continue to be appointed by the Director of Permit Sonoma and Executive Director of the CDC and will meet a minimum of 2 times per year to advise the Directors and to assist in the ongoing work of the HEIG and in development of the annual report.

-Timeline: At least twice annually, beginning in 2023 and ongoing
+Timeline: At least twice annually, beginning in 2024 and ongoing

-The HEIG will prepare an annual report in conjunction with the APR to assess the progress of programs, identify priorities for the upcoming year, and provide recommendations for any additional actions that may be necessary to achieve the goals and objectives of the Housing Element.
+31c The HEIG will prepare an annual report in conjunction with the APR to assess the progress of programs, identify priorities for the upcoming year, and provide recommendations for any additional actions that may be necessary to achieve the goals and objectives of the Housing Element.
+As part of its reporting, the HEIG will provide information and recommendations on potential Programs for consideration including but not limited to tenant protection measures like just-cause eviction, source of income discrimination, and rent stabilization; establishment of a rental registry and a proactive code enforcement program; and limitations on home sizes to encourage more affordable homes without public subsidies.

-Timeline: Annual, in conjunction with the APR, beginning 2023
+Timeline: Annual, in conjunction with the APR, beginning 2024

-Agency: County Administrator's Office; Office of Equity; Community Development

-Commission; Permit Sonoma

-Funding: General Fund
+- Agency: County Administrator's Office; Office of Equity; Community Development Commission; Permit Sonoma - Funding: General Fund - Objective: 2 meetings per year, for 16 meetings throughout the planning period